CodeHarryson/AIChat/README.md

 ### Using AI Gateway

-The template includes commented code for AI Gateway integration, which provides additional capabilities like rate limiting, caching, and analytics.
+This project includes commented code for AI Gateway integration, which provides additional capabilities like rate limiting, caching, and analytics.

 To enable AI Gateway: